pebakery/pebakery-docs/Commands/WIM/WimExtractList.md

 ```

 ## Remarks

-Note that `WimExtractList` is intended for extracting only a subset of a WIM image.
-If you want to extract or "apply" a full WIM image use the `WimApply` command instead.

 Data integrity: In order to detect accidental (non-malicious) data corruption, the checksum of every file extracted is calculated and an error is returned if it does not match the checksum included in the WIM file.
 In addition, a WIM file can include an integrity table (extra checksums) over the raw data of the entire WIM file.
 For performance reasons PEBakery does not check the integrity table by default, but the `CHECK` flag can be specified to make it do so.